While pool renovations can take some time, the results can change the entire look of your backyard.

 Hence, we recommend keeping a few extra days in hand while determining the timeline.
 On that note, let’s dive in!

 It is essential to plan out the process well before beginning any construction work.
 This will include looking for new ideas related to remodelling and finding unique designs that you can incorporate.
 There are also newer technologies coming up every day, and you might wish to use some of them for your pool.

 So, take some time and consult plumbing professionals who can help with the renovation work.
 Ask for pictures to better visualise the pool and how it can look.
 This step may take around 1 to 2 weeks.

 At the same time, you need to estimate the costs and develop a budget plan.
 Calculate the cost of interior and exterior work in your pool and talk to the designer if you hire one.
 Ask them to schedule how the activities will occur and the period involved.

-Remember that pool renovation involves a lot of people coming in and going out and a lot of noise.
-Hence, it is best to remain prepared and fix a timeline accordingly.
+Remember that the renovation involves a lot of people coming in and going out and a lot of noise.
+Hence, it is best to remain prepared and fix a pool renovation timeline accordingly.

 Step 2: Checking The Area